NicholasMoser/WormsNotes/README.md

 ## Campaign Modification

 Each campaign level seems to have its own lua file, making modification incredibly simple.
-The first campaign level, D-Day, has the file `files\Scripts\dday.lua`.
+The first campaign level, D-Day, has the file `files/Scripts/dday.lua`.
 Here's an example of the definition of an enemy worm:

 ```lua